shiupadhye/shiupadhye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-My last name is pronounced *oo* (as in r**oo**t) - *pa* - *the* - *ye* (IPA: /'upaðje/, though technically it's /'upadʰje/)
+My last name is pronounced *oo* (as in r**oo**t) - *pa* - *the* - *ye* (IPA: /'upaðje/, though it's actually /'upadʰje/ if we're being pedantic about aspirated consonants)

-I am a third-year PhD student in the [Language Processing Group](https://langprocgroup.github.io/){:target="\_blank"} at the University of California, Irvine, where I am advised by [Dr. Richard Futrell](https://www.socsci.uci.edu/~rfutrell/){:target="\_blank"}.
+I am PhD candidate in the [Language Processing Group](https://langprocgroup.github.io/){:target="\_blank"} at the University of California, Irvine, where I am advised by [Dr. Richard Futrell](https://www.socsci.uci.edu/~rfutrell/){:target="\_blank"}.

-Broadly speaking, I am interested in investigating the role of domain-general cognitive mechanisms like control, planning, and monitoring in incremental language production.
-My research leverages theories from psycholinguistics, data from naturalistic corpora and typing-based experiments, and insights from large language models.
+Broadly speaking, I'm interested in the fields of Computational Psycholinguistics and LLM intepretability.
+My current research focuses on understanding how cognitive constraints and performance demands shape speaker choices in online production.
+In my work, I leverage insights from psycholinguistics and cognitive science, data from naturalistic corpora and typing-based experiments, and of course, LLMs.

-Before coming to UC Irvine, I earned my Bachelor's degree in Cognitive Science with an emphasis in Machine Learning and Neural Computation and a minor in Math from UC San Diego, where I worked on investigating implicit discourse structure knowledge in neural language models.
+Before coming to UC Irvine, I earned my Bachelor's degree in Cognitive Science with an emphasis in Machine Learning and Neural Computation and a minor in Math from UC San Diego, where I worked on investigating implicit discourse structure knowledge in LLMs (if you'd still consider GPT-2 to be 'large' language model - it was circa 2020).